danyalzaki000/GridLink/README.md

 # 🌐 GridLink Node

 **Share your bandwidth.
-Earn Devnet USDC.
+Earn USDC.
 Run a real DePIN node from your pocket.**

 GridLink is a decentralized physical infrastructure network (DePIN) that turns Android devices into bandwidth-sharing nodes.
 Earn micropayments for every megabyte you route, settled on-chain via Solana Devnet.